 Inner Space is an interdisciplinary project exploring the relation between culture and well-being.

 Artists, scientists, health and psychology experts work together to raise awareness on the dangers that today threaten our emotional, mental and physical health.
-We work together to explore and experience how art and cultural participation can contribute to the inner well-being of the city’s inhabitants.
+We explore how art and cultural participation contribute to the well-being of the city’s inhabitants.

 The project develops a Culture and Well-being Think Tank, hosts an annual international forum and pilots design and artistic interventions aimed at individual and community well-being.